zucchett/ScientificComputingWithPython2022/README.md

-# Scientific Computing With Python - Exercises Branch
+# Scientific Computing With Python - Develop Branch

-- Lessons → all the lessons files
+- Lessons → all the lessons files group by lesson directory
-- Weekkly exercises group by weeks
+- Weekly exercises group by weeks